ermiyaeskandary/Slither.io-bot/DEVELOPER.md

 Therefore, each time when changes are merged back into master, this is a new production release by definition.
 We tend to be **very strict** at this, so that theoretically, we could make a new release every time there is a commit to `master`.
 All code after being merged back into `master` will be **tagged with a version number and a general message describing the changes**.

+**Each commit also needs to have the related issue number in the description or the name of the commit, if applicable.**

 ## Documentation updates
 Documentation contributions are very welcome!